On the Radar

 Exchange Rates

-functional currency and translating financial statements into the parent’s
+into the entity’s functional currency and translating financial statements

-reporting currency, an entity must identify the appropriate exchange rate.
+into the parent’s reporting currency, an entity must identify the

 Intra-Entity Transactions

-entity’s financial statements, including the (1) creation and transfer of
+effects on an entity’s financial statements, including the (1) creation and

-foreign currency risk from one entity in a consolidated group to another,
+transfer of foreign currency risk from one entity in a consolidated group to

-(2) creation of transaction gains and losses that “survive” consolidation,
+another, (2) creation of transaction gains and losses that “survive”

-consolidated group creates transaction gains or losses that are recognized
+entities within a consolidated group creates transaction gains or losses

-in earnings.
-In other situations, the remeasurement is recognized within
+that are recognized in earnings.
+In other situations, the remeasurement is

 Highly Inflationary Economies

-unstable.
-Therefore, ASC 830 requires that entities operating in
+may be deemed unstable.
+Therefore, ASC 830 requires that entities operating

 statements into the reporting currency.
 That is, the reporting currency of